tenhaus/hightower/README.md

 - [ ] Image tag replacement in k8s yaml resources
 - [ ] Deploy to kubernetes
 - [ ] Clean up resources on exit
-- [ ] Tag docker images with a SHA based on service-level directory SHA or entire repo git SHA
+- [x] Generate SHA based on service-level directory SHA or entire repo git SHA
+- [ ] Put it all together